Hughes-Genome-Group/deepC/legacy_version_tf1.8/README.md

 ### Description

 Tensorflow 1.8.0 implementation of deepC.
-This is version of tensorflow under which we developed deepC.
-This version should be compatible with all later versions of tensorflow, bearing with deprecation warnings.
+This is the version of tensorflow under which we developed deepC.
+This version should be compatible with all later versions of tensorflow1, bearing with deprecation warnings.
 Only tensorflow 1.14.0 has been tested though.

 ### Content